pyepics/pyepics/doc/overview.rst

    4) being ready for porting to Python3.
    5) using Python's ctypes library.

-The main implementation feature here (and difference from EpicsCA) is using Python's ctypes library to do handle the connection between Python and the CA C library.
-Using ctypes has many advantages, including eliminating the need to write and maintain a separate wrapper code either with SWIG or directly with Python's C API.
-Since the module is pure Python, this makes installation on multiple platforms much easier as no compilation step is needed.
-Since ctypes loads a shared object library at runtime, the underlying Epics library can be upgraded without having to re-build the Python wrapper.
-In addition, using ctypes provides the most reliable thread-safety available, as each call to the underlying C library is automatically made thread-aware without explicit coding.
+The main implementation feature used here (and difference from EpicsCA) is using Python's ctypes library to handle the connection between Python and the CA C library.
+Using ctypes has many advantages.
+Principally, it fully eliminates the need to write (and maintain) wrapper code either with SWIG or directly with Python's C API.
+Since the ctypes module allows access to C data and objects in pure Python, no compilation step is needed to build the module, making installation and support on multiple platforms much easier.
+Since ctypes loads a shared object library at runtime, the underlying Epics Channel Access library can be upgraded without having to re-build the Python wrapper.
+In addition, using ctypes provides the most reliable thread-safety available, as each call to the underlying C library is automatically made thread-aware without explicit code.
 Finally, by avoiding the C API altogether, migration to Python3 is greatly simplified.
+PyEpics3 does work with both Python 2.* and 3.*.